A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Bill-Level Influence as an Indicator of Success in Bill Passage

 \subsection{Comparison of the Results for our Influence Measure to those for Eigenvector Centrality}

-It is common to use centrality measures to examine the importances of the nodes of a network \cite{newman2018,gomez2019centrality}.
+It is common to use centrality measures to examine the importances of the nodes of a network~\cite{central2025,newman2018,gomez2019centrality}.
 Therefore, in principle, one can calculate centralities to attempt to measure the influence of legislators.
 One can also interpret our legislator influence scores as centrality measures.

-We now calculate the eigenvector centrality of each node (i.e., legislator), which measures a node's importance based on the importance of its neighboring nodes in a network, and find that it is not a strong indicator of bill passage.
-In Appendix \ref{secA2}, we consider closeness centrality and strength centrality (i.e., weighted degree centrality), which are also less indicative than our influence measures of whether or not a bill passes in the House.
+We now calculate the eigenvector centrality of each node (i.e., legislator).
+Eigenvector centrality quantifies the importance of a node based on the importances of its neighboring nodes in a network.
+Based on our calculations, we find that it is not a strong indicator of bill passage.
+In Appendix \ref{secA2}, we consider closeness centrality and strength centrality (i.e., weighted degree centrality), which are also less indicative than our influence measure of whether or not a bill passes in the House.

 The eigenvector centrality of a node is given by its associated entry of the leading eigenvector of the adjacency matrix of a graph \cite{newman2018}.
 The eigenvector centrality of a node of a network is large when its adjacent nodes have large eigenvector centralities.
-Therefore, the eigenvector centrality of a representative can be large even when their degree is not large.
-To calculate eigenvector centrality, we first divide the tensor entry $C_{\text{pass}}[t, i, j]$ \eqref{basic_matrix} (i.e., the decayed number at time $t$ of passed bills that include representatives $i$ and $j$ as cosponsors) by the tensor entry $C_{\text{tot}}[t, i, j]$ \eqref{basic_matrix} (i.e., the decayed number at time $t$ of introduced bills that include representatives $i$ and $j$ as cosponsors) to yield a tensor $D$ with entries
+Therefore, the eigenvector centrality of a node can be large even when its degree is not large.
+To calculate eigenvector centrality, we first divide the tensor entry $C_{\text{pass}}[t, i, j]$ \eqref{basic_matrix} (i.e., the decayed number in month $t$ of passed bills that include representatives $i$ and $j$ as cosponsors) by the tensor entry $C_{\text{tot}}[t, i, j]$ \eqref{basic_matrix} (i.e., the decayed number in month $t$ of introduced bills that include representatives $i$ and $j$ as cosponsors) to yield a tensor $D$ with entries

 We then determine the largest connected component $D[t]_{\text{LCC}}$ of the network that corresponds to the month-$t$ adjacency matrix of the tensor $D$.
-We obtain the eigenvector centrality of representative $i$ at month $t$ by solving
+We obtain the eigenvector centrality of representative $i$ in month $t$ by solving

 where $\lambda$ is the leading eigenvalue of $D[t]{_{\text{LCC}}}$ and $x$ is the associated leading eigenvector.
 The $i$th entry of $x$ is the eigenvector centrality of representative $i$.
-As with our measure of legislator influence, we generate a single bill-level centrality score by calculating either the mean or the maximum eigenvector centrality of a bill's cosponsors {at time $t$ (see Figure \ref{centrality}).
+As with our measure of legislator influence, we generate a single bill-level centrality score by calculating either the mean or the maximum eigenvector centrality of a bill's cosponsors at time $t$ (see Figure \ref{centrality}).